 • Increase in intraocular pressure (normal: 14-18 mm Hg)

-• Damage and destruction of optic nerve fibers
+• damage and destruction of optic nerve fibers

-• Autoimmune processes with the formation of auto-IgG antibodies are discussed (source: Deutsches Ärzteblatt, 3/04)
+• Autoimmune processes with the formation of auto-IgG antibodies are discussed (Source: Deutsches Ärzteblatt, 3/04)

 Glaukom Gruener Star Augendruck

-• Risk factors
+• risk factors

-• Vascular processes (e.g.b arteriosclerosis)
+• Vascular processes (e.g. arteriosclerosis)

-• Age (> 40 years)
+• age (> 40 years)

-• Family history of glaucoma
+• Familial history of glaucoma

-• Myopia (myopia from -5 diopters)
+• Nearsightedness (myopia from -5 diopters)

-• Neurodegenerative processes
+• neurodegenerative processes

-• Diabetes (cf. Bonovas et al.; Diabet Med 2004/21, 609-614)
+• Diabetes (see Bonovas et al.; Diabet Med 2004/21, 609-614)

 • Conventional therapy